kylekdim/SI-507-Final-Project/README.md

 2. staff: An exhaustive list of all Engineering staff members with their departments next to their name.
 The number of staff members is shown at the top header.
 3. profile: Contains a staff member's detailed information.
 Name, Phone, Email, etc.
 4. building: This is a list of buildings where Engineering staff members have offices.
 A plotly bar chart shows how many staff members are in each building.
 A number of buildings is shown above the list.
 5. building staff: This is a list of staff members in a building.
-It features a plotly map with the location of the building noted.
-The MapBox key exposed in the template is a read-only-privileged, public-facing key.
+It features a plotly map with the location of the building noted. <b>The MapBox access token exposed in the template is a read-only-privileged, public-facing token.</b>
 6. dept: This is a list of all departments that Engineering staff members are employed under.
 A plotly bar chart shows the distribution of staff members to departments.
 The number of departments is also displayed.
 7. dept staff: This is a list of all of the staff members aligned to a specific department.
 The name of the department featured is also displayed.